-We recommend two to three full days in Singapore, covering the five distinct areas of the city: the business district in the Center and Colonial Fort Canning, busy Little India to the north, Malay Kampong to the east, Chinatown in the south, and Orchard Road/Holland Village to the west.
+As a stopover destination, spend a full day or two in Singapore, which allows enough time to canvas the five distinct areas of the city including the business district in the Center and Colonial Fort Canning, busy Little India to the north, Malay Kampong to the east, Chinatown in the south, and Orchard Road/Holland Village to the west.

 Explore the architectural and cultural highlights of the colonial quarter, including Fort Canning park, capitol building, St. Andrew's, city hall, supreme court, and the old parliament building, now housing a few arts and crafts shops which we'll pause to visit.
 Afterwards, optional visit to see current exhibits at the newer Peranakan Museum and the world-class Asian Civilizations Museum (or better yet, the more interesting Chinatown Heritage Centre), before heading nearby Chinatown for lunch (Yum Cha, with trolley service, or Teahouse at China Square for dim sum, Chen Fu Ji for Singaporean, or Buko Nero for Italian are local favorites).

 In Chinatown, visiting the oldest Chinese temple in Singapore, Thian Hock Keng Temple ("Temple of Heavenly Bliss"), followed by local high-end galleries and shops including Bulb, Zwiesel, Art Seasons, and spectacle at the Yue Hwa 5-story bizarre.
 In the afternoon, strolling the lush, 157-acre Botanic Gardens founded in 1859 where many Singaporeans gather for recreation and to view one of the most extensive orchid collections in the world.
 Refreshments or early dinner may be taken in the gardens at Halia, featuring Euro-Asian fusion.